Having children and raising a family can be expensive. There are a number of schemes to support families.

 Childcare Grant – A grant for full time higher education students that doesn’t have to be paid back if you qualify.

 If you have a low income, you may be able to get help with NHS costs through the NHS Low Income Scheme (LIS).
-The scheme covers:

 The Citizens Advice wesbite also display a wealth of information and advice on benefits for people who are sick or disabled

-Below are organisations that can help provide further information and support on financial advice around debt, entitlements, benefits and grants.
+Organisations that can help provide further information and support on financial advice around debt, entitlements, benefits and grants.

-GOV.UK – Information on Childcare and parenting
+Childcare and parenting - GOV.UK - Information on childcare and parenting

 Gingerbread – Charity for single parents